 Playing Actual Lottery Games

-As mentioned above many sites will allow you to directly enter lottery games from countries around the world, either by buying tickets on your behalf or by exactly matching the prizes.
+As mentioned above many sites will allow you to directly enter lottery games from countries around the world, either by buying tickets on your behalf or by exactly matching the prizes using an insuracne model.

 It’s not just random online companies that offer this service, however.
-The increased popularity of playing big winning lotteries has caused bookmakers to sit up and take notice, with the likes of Unibet offering you the opportunity to play numerous foreign lotteries directly through their site.
-Unibet offer the following lottery games:
+The increased popularity of playing big winning lotteries has caused bookmakers to sit up and take notice, with the likes of Betfred offering you the opportunity to play numerous foreign lotteries directly through their site.
+Here are some examples of the lottery games you might find:

 |Name||Country||Number Balls||No Picks||Cost/Entry||Jackpot Odds (X/1)|